-In the classical theory the conjugate variables $z$ and $\phi$ are continuous and commute with each other, whereas in the semiclassical theory \cite{Krahn2009} they obey the commutator $[\hat{\phi},\hat{z}] \approx 2 i/N$, with $1/N$ playing the role of Planck's constant \cite{Vardi2001}.
-The initial state of two independent BECs corresponds to a precise value of $z$ which we take to be zero.
-(By virtue of their structural stability, the caustics are qualitatively unaffected if instead we take $z \neq 0$.
-We explore this point further in the Supplementary material \ref{app:stability to initial conditions}.)
-According to Heisenberg's uncertainty relation, the initial phase must be completely undefined and so the appropriate description of the classical dynamics is an ensemble of trajectories with $\phi$ uniformly distributed over the range $-\pi$ to $\pi$.
-This approach corresponds to the truncated Wigner approximation where the evolution is classical but samples the initial quantum distribution \cite{Sinatra2002,Polkovnikov2003}.
-According to catastrophe theory, the stable singularities in the two dimensional space formed by $z$ and $t$ are fold lines that meet at cusp points and this is what we see in Fig.\ \ref{fig:Classical-trajectories-MF-normal-and-tilt-v2}, where the cusp points occur periodically at the so-called plasma frequency $\omega_\mathrm{pl}=\sqrt{2 E_J \left(2 E_J +N^2 E_c/2 \right)}/N\hbar=\left(2E_J/N\hbar\right)\sqrt{1+\Lambda}$ which gives, in the harmonic approximation, the frequency of motion around the bottom of the cosine potential well in the Hamiltonian.
-The density of trajectories diverges on a caustic, as shown by the thick green line in Fig.\ \ref{fig:time slice comparing classical quantized decoherence3} which plots the probability distribution at the time $1.5 \pi /\omega_{\mathrm{pl}}$ which occurs halfway between the first and second cusp points.
+According to catastrophe theory, the stable singularities in two dimensions [the $(z,t)$-plane] are fold lines that meet at cusp points \cite{Berry1981}.
+This is precisely what we see in Fig.\ \ref{fig:Classical-trajectories-MF-normal-and-tilt-v2}(a) which presents the results of solving Josephson's coupled equations numerically (note that energy conservation implies that all trajectories lie within the range $ -2/\sqrt{\Lambda} \le z \le 2/\sqrt{\Lambda}$).
+The thick green line traces the first cusp caustic, and thereafter cusp points occur periodically at the plasma frequency $\omega_\mathrm{pl}=\sqrt{2 E_J \left(2 E_J +N^2 E_c/2 \right)}/N\hbar=\left(2E_J/N\hbar\right)\sqrt{1+\Lambda}$, corresponding, in the harmonic approximation, to the frequency of motion around the bottom of the cosine potential well in the Hamiltonian.
+The density of trajectories diverges on a caustic, as shown by the thick green line in Fig.\ \ref{fig:time slice comparing classical quantized decoherence3}(a), which plots the probability distribution at the time $1.5 \pi /\omega_{\mathrm{pl}}$ halfway between the first and second cusp points.